 Supplementary Questions

-TMU MD applications will be required to submit responses to four supplementary questions.
-Each response should be no more than 250 words, and questions are closely linked to TMU’s mission and vision as a medical school.
+TMU MD applications are required to submit responses to three supplementary questions.
+The responses vary in word length, and questions are closely linked to TMU’s mission and vision as a medical school.

 **If you have identified a connection to the Brampton/Peel Region or surrounding communities, you are required to submit supporting documentation to verify your connection to the area.**

-The interview process is one of the most critical components of medical school admissions, and as we explained above, TMU will conduct MMI’s for shortlisted candidates (who pass the Kira Talent evaluation).
+The interview process is one of the most critical components of medical school admissions, and as we explained above, TMU conducts MMI’s for shortlisted candidates (who pass the Kira Talent evaluation).
 The MMI assesses applicants’ critical thinking, ethical reasoning, and communication skills through a series of timed scenarios.

-TMU’s focus on community health and social justice may also mean that interview questions will delve into applicants’ understanding of healthcare disparities, ethical questions, and their commitment to improving healthcare accessibility.
+TMU’s focus on community health and social justice also means that interview questions will delve into applicants’ understanding of healthcare disparities, ethical questions, and their commitment to improving healthcare accessibility.

 It’s no secret that medical school costs are high – but it’s a worthy investment.
-At TMU, tuition for their MD program is $25,604.
+At TMU, tuition for their MD program is $26,586.33 for in-province students ($29.135.33 for out-of-province).
 For reference and comparison, medical school tuition in Canada can vary, but in Ontario, it typically ranges from $20,000 to $30,000 per year.
 More information can be found on the TMU MD program website.

 Students can also apply for external scholarships, bursaries, and grants to help offset the cost of their medical education.
 TMU’s commitment to accessibility and inclusion may also result in additional financial aid programs aimed at supporting students from underserved communities.